aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/execution_config.md

 # Module `0x1::execution_config`

 Maintains the execution config for the blockchain.
-The config is stored in a Reconfiguration, and may be updated by root.
+The config is stored in a<br/> Reconfiguration, and may be updated by root.

 -  [Resource `ExecutionConfig`](#0x1_execution_config_ExecutionConfig)